unlock-protocol/docs/docs/basics/new-to-web3/what-is-an-nft.md

 These specifications define how to manage ownership of the tokens - the mapping of token id to owner address - and the information associated with the token.
 This often includes a URL or IPFS hash for retrieving metadata about the token from another service.

-As long as they adhere to the basic spec for compatibility tokens are free to include additional functionality to support their product or utility.
+As long as they adhere to the basic spec for compatibility, tokens are free to include additional functionality to support their product or utility.

 ## Tokens are a new digital primitive